parduckids/milestone-project-one/README.md

  - ### Images

-   - Using a gif on a main page so the page doesn't look too static.
+   - Using a gif on a main page so the page doesn't look too static , sourced from [GIPHY](https://giphy.com/).
    - Using appealing images about surfing.

 ## User Experience: